mistic100/devlog/content/posts/2025-12-custom-zigbee-light-bulb/index.md

 For the hardware I am working with a ESP32-C6 mini developpement board.
 It is also possible to use the ESP32-H2 which is a bit cheaper has it does not have WiFi (the C6 has WiFi + Bluetooth + Zigbee).

+> **Note:** some ESP32-C6 have a battery LED indicator which stays on or blinks when no battery is connected.
+To disable it you can solder a 10kΩ resistor between the BAT+ pad and the 5V pin.

 {{< image src="images/esp32-c6.jpg" title="ESP32-C6 micro-controller" >}}

 I also use a SK6812 WWA addressable LED strip I had laying around.
 The WWA variant is a nice little thing which is controlled like a WS2812 strip, but instead of Red-Green-Blue channels you have Amber-Warm White-Cold White.